 ½ teaspoon ground black pepper

-Cook the ground beef, onion and garlic in a large Dutch oven over medium heat, until beef is no longer pink.
-If needed, drain off fat (depends on the fat content of the beef you are using whether you will have a pool of grease that needs to be drained off).
+Cook ground beef, onion and garlic in a large Dutch oven over medium heat until beef is no longer pink.
+Drain off excess fat.

 Add chili powder, cumin and basil; cook and stir to coat the meat and toast the spices a little.

-Add crushed tomatoes, green chiles, beer and black beans.
+Add crushed tomatoes, green chiles, beer, and black beans (if using).
 Bring to a low boil and scrape the bottom to loosen any bits that are stuck.
 The chili will look really soupy at this point, but it will thicken during the long simmer ahead.

 Add brown sugar, Tabasco, salt and black pepper.
 Reduce heat to low, and cover the pot with a lid slightly ajar to allow for evaporation.
 Stir regularly (every 20 minutes) to prevent scorching.
 When you notice the chili getting thicker, it is time to keep the lid on tight to prevent excess evaporation (after about the first hour of simmer).
 Simmer for a total of 2½ to 3 hours.